-- 1. \$10,000 - 2.
+- 1. \$10,000 for General and automobile liability - 2. \$10,000 for workers compensation - 3.
 With the advance approval of the Fund Attorney, the certifying and approving officer may also pay provider bills if waiting until after the next regularly scheduled FUND meeting would result in the loss of a discount on such bills.
-When the certifying and approving officer utilizes this authority, a report shall be made to the Commissioners at their next meeting. - 3. \$50,000 Emergency Court House Authority upon the joint authorization of the Fund Attorney and Executive Director.
+When the certifying and approving officer utilizes this authority, a report shall be made to the Commissioners at their next meeting. - 4. \$50,000 Emergency Court House Authority upon the joint authorization of the Fund Attorney and Executive Director.
 Whenever this procedure is used, the claim shall be reported to the Commissioners at their next meeting.